Fundraising event in honour of Peter Currie.

 Emily’s way of life, helping others and working for a connected community where everyone lived in harmony aligns so closely with our mission and values as a Foundation, committed to combating racism and hate crime to build stronger and safer communities.
 It is extra special this year, the 20th anniversary of Anthony’s death, because of Anthony’s passion for, and incredible skill at basketball.

-Please visit the EMBT website for more information on the tournament and check our social media pages for posts by EMBT with up to date news about this year’s event!
+Please visit the EBMT website for more information on the tournament and check our social media pages for posts by EBMT with up to date news about this year’s event!

 Statement regarding the St Helens graffiti